SHIWA project: Workflows interoperability

 Workflow interoperability enables the execution of workflows of different workflow systems that may span multiple heterogeneous infrastructures (DCIs).
 It can facilitate application migration due to infrastructure, services and workflow system evolution.
 Workflow interoperability allows workflow sharing to support and foster the adoption of common research methodologies, improve efficiency and reliability of research by reusing these common methodologies, increase the lifetime of workflows and reduction of development time for new workflows.
-Interoperability among workflow systems does not only permit the development and enactment of large-scale and comprehensive workflows, but also reduces the existing gap between different DCIs, and consequently promotes cooperation among research communities exploiting these DCIs.
+Interoperability among workflow systems not only permit the development and enactment of large-scale and comprehensive workflows, but also reduces the existing gap between different DCIs, and consequently promotes cooperation among research communities exploiting these DCIs.
 As workflow systems enable researchers to build comprehensive workflow applications for DCIs, the project consortium identified workflow interoperability as the most promising approach to bridge the existing gaps among DCIs.
 Workflow and DCI interoperability is of paramount importance to advance the quality and impact of scientific applications that target DCIs which enables advanced features previously not available: